untoldengine/UntoldEngine/docs/API/UsingInputSystem.md

 ## How to Use the Input System (iOS)

-On iOS, the engine maps standard UIKit gesture recognizers to the same shared input state used on other platforms, so your `handleInput` code stays familiar regardless of target.
+On iOS, the engine registers UIKit gesture recognizers against your game view and writes all touch output into a dedicated `IOSTouchState` struct.
+This keeps iOS input separate from keyboard and mouse state and gives each gesture its own clearly named fields.

 ### Step 1: Register touch events

-Pass in your game view once during setup:
+Pass your game view once during setup:

 ```swift
 func gameInit(view: UIView) {